Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Results and Discussion

 A rotational test was performed to verify the inertial sensitivity of the AI gyroscope.
-The entire sensor was placed on a platform, which was floating on four pneumatic vibration isolators (I-2000, Newport, USA) and adjusted to be oriented perpendicular to the direction of local gravitational acceleration using a tilt sensor.
-A fiber-optic gyroscope is fixed on the same platform to measure the rotation rate simultaneously using the same sensing axis as the AI gyroscope.
-The AI gyroscope is operated in open-loop mode.
-The signals measured by the AI gyroscope and the fiber-optic gyroscope when an external force was applied to turn the entire platform around the central axis are shown in Fig. \ref{fig:rotation}.
-The two AIs pick up the change in the rotation rate induced by the applied force and output two oscillating signals with frequencies of 1.25 Hz and 1.33 Hz that were deduced from their Fourier transform spectra.
-The output signal from the fiber-optic gyroscope also responds to the applied force with an oscillation frequency of 1.33 Hz, which agrees well with the results from AIs.
-In addition, some umbilications appear in the peaks and troughs of the dual-AI signals that are caused by the measurement ambiguity of the interferometric sensor.
-When the output of the fiber-optic gyroscope is compared with that of the AI gyroscopes, the open-loop dynamic range of the AI is estimated to be $\sim$0.0157 rad/s, which is slightly different to the theoretical value (0.0118 rad/s).
-This may be due to the difference between the theoretical and measured values of the scale factor of the AI, such as the measurement error of atomic velocity.
-In addition, the sensing axes of the two gyroscopes may be not completely consistent and the measurement may not be synchronized completely.
+The entire sensor was placed on a platform, which was floating on four pneumatic vibration isolators (I-2000, Newport, USA) and adjusted to be perpendicular to the direction of local gravitational acceleration using a tilt sensor.
+A fiber-optic gyroscope was fixed on the same platform to measure the rotation rate simultaneously using the same sensing axis as the AI gyroscope.
+The AI gyroscope was operated in open-loop mode.
+Figure \ref{fig:rotation} shows the signals measured with the AI gyroscope and the fiber-optic gyroscope when an external force was applied to turn the entire platform around the central axis.
+The two AIs pick up the change in the rotation rate induced by the applied force and output two oscillating signals with frequencies of 1.25 Hz and 1.33 Hz deduced from their Fourier transform spectra, as shown in Fig. \ref{fig:rotation_fft}.
+The output signal from the fiber-optic gyroscope also responds to the applied force with an oscillation frequency of 1.33 Hz, which agrees well with the AI results.
+In addition, some umbilications appear in the peaks and troughs of the dual-AI signals that are caused by the measurement ambiguity of the interferometric sensor, as shown in Fig. \ref{fig:rotation} (green dashed circles).
+Therefore, the atomic interference signal in Fig. \ref{fig:rotation_fft} not only includes the fundamental frequency, but also the second harmonic signal.
+When the output of the fiber-optic gyroscope is compared with that of the AI gyroscopes, the open-loop dynamic range of the AI is estimated to be $\sim$0.0157 rad/s, which is slightly different from the theoretical value (0.0118 rad/s).
+This may be due to the difference between the theoretical and measured values of the AI scale factor, such as the measurement error in atomic velocity.
+In addition, the sensing axes of the two gyroscopes may be not completely consistent, and the measurement may not be synchronized completely.